eqlion/never_forget/index.md

 student. trying various IT stuff. single.

-hobbies: watching a ton of series, playing video games, fond of a wide range of music (almost everything), learning English and python, saving pictures, writing katas for codewars from time to time.
+hobbies: watching a ton of series, playing video games, fan of a wide range of music (almost everything), learning English and python, saving pictures, writing katas for codewars from time to time.

 ---